mhendy25/nlp-project/README.md

-# NLP Paraphrase Detection Project
+# Evaluating Locally Deployable LLMs on the Microsoft Research Paraphrase Corpus

-A project for fine-tuning and evaluating language models on the Microsoft Research Paraphrase Corpus (MRPC) for paraphrase detection.
+A project for fine-tuning and evaluating *light-weight* language models on the Microsoft Research Paraphrase Corpus (MRPC) for paraphrase detection.

 ## Project Overview